 0 images remaining

-Large lung tumour adjacent to the aortic arch, extending to the aorto-pulmonary window and the expected location of the left recurrent laryngeal nerve.
+Large lung tumor adjacent to the aortic arch, extending to the aorto-pulmonary window and the expected location of the left recurrent laryngeal nerve.
 On plain CT, there are features of left sided vocal cord palsy, with paramedian position of the cord and enlarged laryngeal ventricle (arrow).
-No increased PET uptake is seen in the paralysed cord, consistent with absence of tumour there.
+No increased PET uptake is seen in the paralyzed cord, consistent with absence of tumor there.
 There is increased PET uptake in the normal cord (arrow), secondary to increased physiological activity as a compensatory mechanism.

 - 1. Kwong Y, Boddu S, Shah J. Radiology of vocal cord palsy.
 Clin Radiol.
 2012;67 (11): 1108-14. doi:10.1016/j.crad.2012.03.008 - Pubmed citation

 - 2. Lee M, Ramaswamy MR, Lilien DL et-al. Unilateral vocal cord paralysis causes contralateral false-positive positron emission tomography scans of the larynx.
 Ann.
 Otol.
 Rhinol.
 Laryngol.
 2005;114 (3): 202-6. - Pubmed citation

 - 3. Heller MT, Meltzer CC, Fukui MB et-al. Superphysiologic FDG Uptake in the Non-Paralyzed Vocal Cord.
 Resolution of a False-Positive PET Result with Combined PET-CT Imaging.
 Clin.
 Positron Imaging.
 2000;3 (5): 207-211.
 Clin.
 Positron Imaging (link) - Pubmed citation